Antisemitism in Islam: Judaism in Quranic theology

-Islamic remarks about Jews
+Quranic remarks about Jews

 Leon Poliakov, Walter Laqueur, and Jane Gerber, argue that passages in the Quran reproach Jews for their refusal to recognize Muhammad as a prophet of God.
 "The Quran is engaged mainly in dealing with the sinners among the Jews, and the attack on them is shaped according to models that one encounters in the New Testament."
 The Muslim holy text defined the Arab and Muslim attitude towards Jews to this day, especially in the periods when Islamic fundamentalism was on the rise.

 Walter Laqueur states that the Quran and its interpreters have a great many conflicting things to say about the Jews.
 Jews are said to be treacherous and hypocritical and could never be friends with a Muslim.

 Frederick M. Schweitzer and Marvin Perry state that references to Jews in the Quran are mostly negative.
 The Quran states that wretchedness and baseness were stamped upon the Jews, and they were visited with wrath from Allah, that was because they disbelieved in Allah's revelations and slew the prophets wrongfully.
 And for their taking usury, which was prohibited for them, and because of their consuming people's wealth under false pretense, a painful punishment was prepared for them.
 The Quran requires their "abasement and poverty" in the form of the poll tax jizya.
 In his "wrath," God has "cursed" the Jews and will turn them into apes/monkeys and swine and idol worshipers because they are "infidels".

 According to Martin Kramer, the Quran negatively speaks of Jews and reports instances of Jewish treachery against the Islamic prophet Muhammad.
 However, Islam did not hold up those Jews who practiced treachery against Muhammad as archetypes, nor did it portray treachery as the embodiment of Jews in all times and places.
 The Quran also attests to Muhammad's amicable relations with Jews.

 While traditional religious supremacism played a role in the Islamic view of Jews, the same attitude applied to Christians and other non-Muslims.
 Islamic tradition regards Jews as a legitimate community of believers in God (called "people of the Book") legally entitled to sufferance.